Trebxuor/F-sharp-StringCalculator-CodeKata/README.md

 # F-sharp-StringCalculator-CodeKata
-TDD Kata 1 - String Calculator attempted in F# up till the end of the beginner section.
+TDD Kata 1 - String Calculator attempted in F#.
+Completed in 23minutes.

 The Kata can be found on [osherove.com/tdd-kata-1](http://osherove.com/tdd-kata-1/).